JohnUmeh/Project7-Tooling/README.md

 # Devops_Tooling_website_Solution
 Set of tools that will help a DevOps team in day to day activities in managing, developing, testing, deploying and monitoring different project.
-This is very essential to the team of developers
+This is very essential to the team of developers.

 ## **ARCHTECTURAL DESIGN**